medja/better-chat/README.md

 Features:

+ - Chat integration
+ - In-game chat history
- - TeamSpeak chat integration into the in-game chat
+ - Fix for in-game chat lag

 License:

  - This mod is licensed under the [MIT License](http://en.wikipedia.org/wiki/MIT_License)
- - As a Payday 2 MOD the game is a necessary requirements and does not fall under my license
+ - As a Payday 2 MOD the game is a necessary requirement and does not fall under my license
  - Neither does the Payday 2 Lua Hook, which is used for loading the MOD (HookAPI.h and PD2HookAPI.lib files)